cantis/jeffjsoneditor/README.md

 - No authentication or logging is implemented (lightweight design)
 - Secret key is set to a development value (change for production use)

-## License

-This project is for personal use with BattleTech Alpha Strike data.